Quick Quiver

 Family owned since 2006, The Longboard Store offers quality brand-certified longboard completes, longboard decks, trucks, wheels, and accessories.
 Longboarding is a unique skating experience and we offer only the highest quality longboards and related tech to guarantee a smooth ride.
 We offer longboard completes with all brand certified equipment.
 However, if customization is what you’re after, we offer a wide variety of decks, trucks, wheels, and other accessories for your longboard.
 The longboard community is a unique crew so even if you start off with a complete, you can switch up your trucks and wheels depending on your mood and destination.
 Check out the different longboard brands we sell like Arbor , Landyachtz , and Sector 9 .
 By shopping with us, you’re guaranteed free USA shipping and no sales tax.
 Start browsing our high quality selection today and find the longboard that perfectly matches your riding style.

-Free Shipping on all North American Orders over $125 – Excluding Bikes
+Free Shipping USA/CA on orders over $125 – excluding bikes

 landyachtz switchblade vs drop hammer